marshallkarre/01-Hello-Class/README.md

 Write a Python program that displays answers to the following questions:

-* What is your name?
+* My name is Karre Marshall
 * What is your favorite game?
 * What concerns do you have about this class?
 * What are you excited about (in general)?